Skip to main content

 Restricted Electives: B.A. in Applied Statistics

-Students must take five restricted electives, with at least three from the Data Analysis list.
-At most one of the five restricted electives may be drawn from a non-STAT pneumonic.
+Students must take four restricted electives, with at least two from the Data Analysis list.
+At most one of the four restricted electives may be drawn from a non-STAT pneumonic.

 Data Analysis Restricted Electives: B.A. in Applied Statistics